Dr. Kristin Lane, associate professor of psychology.

 Introduction to Psychological Science (PSY 141; a score of 5 on the AP Psychology exam may fulfill the requirement);

-and at least two additional 200-level courses in psychology.
+and at least two additional 200-level courses in Psychology.

 Moderation Papers